zetamarkets/sdk/examples/subscription/README.md

 ## Setup

-This is an example of how to subscribe to all margin account changes using `onProgramAccountChange`.
+Subscribing to changes to onchain is easy using `subscription.subscribeProgramAccounts`.
+In this example we subscribe to any SOL margin account changes, but you can subscribe to any account types you wish to track.

 ```sh
 npm install